nxt-insurance/nxt_support/README.md

 Enjoy support for your models.

+#### NxtSupport::Email

+This class collects useful tools around working with email addresses.
+Use `NxtSupport::Email::REGEXP` to match email address strings.
+See the sources for a list of criteria it validates.

 #### NxtSupport::SafelyFindOrCreateable

 The `NxtSupport::Models::SafelyFindOrCreateable` concern is aimed at ActiveRecord models with a uniqueness database constraint.
 If you use `find_or_create_by` from ActiveRecord, it can happen that the `find_by` call returns `nil` (because no record for the given conditions exists), but in the small timeframe between the `find_by` and the `create` call, another thread inserts a record, so that the `create` call raises an error.